Excel-DNA/docs.excel-dna.net/what-and-why-an-introduction-to-net-and-excel-dna.md

 One guide, written from a VBA user's perspective, that you might look at to see whether you might be interested is a porting guide written by Patrick O'Beirne: [http://sysmod.wordpress.com/2012/11/06/migrating-an-excel-vba-add-in-to-a-vb-net-xll-with-excel-dna-update/](http://sysmod.wordpress.com/2012/11/06/migrating-an-excel-vba-add-in-to-a-vb-net-xll-with-excel-dna-update/)

 So if you have existing VBA code (mainly worksheet functions) that you want to run fast in newer versions of Excel on modern hardware, Excel-DNA is a good tool.
 You'd port your VBA code to VB.NET (using the free version of Visual Studio) and use Excel-DNA to glue that back to Excel.
 I'm more than happy to help users learning how to do this on the Google group (or sometimes directly), but there is a steep and long learning curve once you put your foot outside the familiarity of VBA.

-I believe it's worth the effort.
+We believe it's worth the effort.